 - What are your hot buttons?
 Think about your and your loved one’s hot buttons.
 If you have to write them down and put them on the wall with some painter’s tape as a reminder, go ahead.
 Emotions are the biggest obstacle to finding success with a spouse.
 Those are what you need to avoid while you are working together.
 If you wouldn’t mention it at work, you don’t mention it while you are working.
 So talk about who is coming for Thanksgiving or the test that your daughter didn’t do so well on or the lump your friend found later.

 - Who’s in charge?
 Clearly define the roles you’ll take in the project.
 The “I thought you were going to do that” assumption happens too often during a couple’s DIY project.
 In essence, if you know your spouse is really passionate about one part of the project, decide openly that your spouse is the captain of that part.
 The same goes for the parts that matter most to you.
-If he enjoys going to the home improvement center, and she doesn’t, then maybe he could do the initial trip to narrow down choices for her to help make the final decision during a quicker trip.
-If she likes to pick out colors, and he doesn’t care very much about the nuances of the different blues, then she can select 3 colors and ask him to make the final decision.
+If one of you enjoys going to the home improvement center, and other doesn’t, then maybe that person could do the initial trip to narrow down choices to help the other person make the final decision during a quicker trip.
+If one of you likes to pick out colors, and the other doesn’t care very much about the nuances of the different blues, then select 3 colors and ask your spouse to make the final decision.

 - How do you get started?
 Be careful getting started with any DIY project, especially if you are working on your home.
 In your haste to organize family heirlooms, you may break something.
 One of you may be so excited to demo that you start sledgehammering walls before checking where pipes are located, where the electrical runs, and which wall is a bearing wall.
 Start small and finish the small project with care.
 We recommend painting a closet or a bedroom before trying to take on a project that involves plumbing or electrical.
 You’ll develop good DIY working habits in the smaller project, then you are more likely to find success when it’s time to do a bigger project.
 Take the time up front to protect what really matters.